attardi/wikiextractor/README.md

 --raw       : basically no cleaning.<br>
 --sentences : basic sentence based cleaning, based on dot and space, producing at least two sentences ending with a dot - but can be tricked by dots in names, etc.

-<b>If you want every article in a separate file</b><br>
+<b>If you want, or do not want, every article in a separate file</b><br>
-Change line 53 to False.
-Note that if you want something else than ./ab/abcd/abcd as directory structure you need to change in the code.
-I have commented where (lines 121-125).
-Please, also look at line 277 for file name variations.
+Change line 53 accordingly.
+Note that if you want something else than ./A/ABC/abc... as directory structure you need to change in the code.
+I have commented where (lines 123-127).
+Please, also look at line 281 for file name variations.<br>
+Example: python3 cirrus-extract.py -o wiki/test -t --sentences wiki/wiki-20191216-cirrussearch-content.json.gz

 Cirrus dumps are available at:
 [cirrussearch](http://dumps.wikimedia.org/other/cirrussearch/).